aokhrimenko/plantuml-demo/Readme.md

 # Use cases
 ## Document upload
 As user I want to be able to upload documents via Web form.
 Document parse result should be available via email notification.
 System should update artifacts storage in case of success.
-Document processing should run asynchronously therefore user won't wait for profeccing result.
+Document processing should run asynchronously therefore user won't wait for processing result.

 ## Technical details